University of Illinois Chicago

 At UIC, researchers are at the forefront of scientific and medical advancement, grappling with issues that affect our view of the universe.
-UIC’s location in the heart of Chicago gives faculty and students the unique opportunity to collaborate with national laboratories, such as Argonne and Fermilab, and other top research universities.
+UIC’s location in the heart of Chicago gives faculty and students the unique opportunity to collaborate with national laboratories, such as Argonne National Laboratory and Fermi National Accelerator Laboratory, and other top research universities.

 UIC researchers, along with the U.S. Department of Energy are working on projects to understand the catalytic processes which could benefit many energy storage and conversion technologies, such as fuel cells, lithium-air batteries, supercapacitors and catalyst materials.